Anders I, the Minister of Mayhem

 You don’t need a ticket to witness this show!
 Come pal around with DJ Deedle-D the Clown and rock out to a wild mix of rad bands and fun songs with wacky names, new underground/indie hits, theme song favorites, awesome local tracks, and many happy surprises.
 Balloon animals, video games, clown guests + stories happen a lot too!
 Follow Deedle D on Facebook for song requests.

 dj ben(k) the musical bum

-The Art of Easing… is a mellow mix of rhythm n’ blues, jazz, chill electronica, rocksteady, dub, latin, gospel, blues and instrumental music simmered down through the headphones of an old-school beat head… Get on in and cruise with dj ben through the eclectic soundscapes… Sample playlists from previous shows: The Art Of Easing on 99.1 FM Downtown Radio Tucson.
+The Art of Easing… is a mellow mix of rhythm n’ blues, jazz, chill electronica, rocksteady, dub, latin, gospel, blues and instrumental music simmered down through the headphones of an old-school beat head… get on in and cruise with me through the eclectic soundscapes drifting about in the dusty crates of my mind… Sample playlists from previous shows: The Art of Easing on 99.1 FM Downtown Radio Tucson.

 DJ Club Soda

 Get into your weekend groove and feel the rhythm of the night with Mix-Master DJ Club Soda — all listeners aboard every Friday night as we embark on a two-hour musical voyage of house, techno & funk paying homage to the pioneering electronic music genres of the Eighties, Nineties & beyond … Follow Radio Club Soda on Instagram.